Mera Peak Climbing

 Day 04: Trek to Thuli-Kharka 4,300 m - 07 hrs.

 After Chutanga, the adventure continues with morning climb crossing over Kalo Himal Ridge of Nau-Lekh mountain range, separating Khumbu and Hinku Valley and towards the west of Makalu region.

 Trek over first pass with steep climb to reach a ridge festooned with Buddhist prayer flags at the height of 4,450meters, the pass called Zatrwa Og, from here walk over boulder slope, then around a corner and climb again to Zatrwa-La at 4,600meters, with stunning views of Dudh Kosi river valley and peaks of Karyolung and Lumding Himal, an hour downhill to Tuli-Kharka for overnight stop.

 Day 05: Trek to Kothe 3,600 m - 04 hrs.

 From Thuli-Kharka, a short morning walk with downhill and excellent view of Peak 43 and Kusum Kanguru peaks, reaching a scenic Inkhu valley, with South Face views of Mera Peak and back into rhododendron and pine forest, with the gradual walk through a forest to reach a summer pasture at Mosum-Kharka.

 After Mousum-Kharka, a short walk following north on leaving forested area with a pleasant walk to reach a wide open valley with pasture land, as the trek continues to a small bridge to reach Gondishung near Kothe, this place with small wooden huts and shelters of stone wall enclosures, Gondishung with an interesting 200-year-old small Gompa (monastery/shrine), from here a short walk brings you to our overnight stop at Kote with afternoon free to relax and short hike around this beautiful pastureland.

 Day 06: Trek to Thagnag 4,360m - 05 hrs.

-With a pleasant stop at Kothe another short day walk which helps you with acclimatization and can enjoy the surrounding beautiful views on the leisure walk towards our overnight stop at Tangnag with few tea-houses serving as a simple lodge for travelers, this is also a temporary settlement and a Yak grazing pastures.
+With a pleasant stop at Kothe another short day walk which helps you with acclimatization and can enjoy the surrounding beautiful views on the leisure walk towards our overnight stop at Tangnag with few tea-houses serving as a simple lodge for travellers, this is also a temporary settlement and a Yak grazing pastures.